awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    --fargate
    ```

    The previous command creates a cluster and Fargate profile using primarily default settings\.
-After creation is complete, view the stack named `eksctl-<my-cluster>-cluster` in the AWS CloudFormation console to review all resources that were created\.
+After creation is complete, view the stack named `eksctl-my-cluster-cluster` in the AWS CloudFormation console to review all resources that were created\.
 For a list of all settings and options, enter `eksctl create cluster -h`\.
 For documentation of all settings and options, see [Creating and Managing Clusters](https://eksctl.io/usage/creating-and-managing-clusters/) in the `eksctl` documentation\.

    **Output**